router-resources/sample/README.md

 5. Commit your solidity file to the repository.

 6. Copy the transaction hash from the Router Explorer and submit in this [form](https://docs.google.com/forms/d/e/1FAIpQLSd8Xuiuw32kOqGsWmT5s7GLjLVZ_rHXw9bAJbdbr0XzrVG6RA/viewform?embedded=true)

+**Number of Points**

+You will earn 100 points after you have been evaluated based on the assignmnet.

 # `Evaluation Process`